 Stakeholder Engagement Plan identifies and analyses key stakeholders and describes the process and modalities for sharing information on the Project activities, incorporating stakeholder feedback into the Project and reporting and disclosure of Project documents.
 It was prepared, taking into account the particular challenges of the national and global efforts and to combat the evolving COVID-19 situation.
-SEP is intended not only to help with the implementation of the community mobilization and behavioral change objectives of the Project, but also for suppressing false COVID-19-related information and ensuring equitable access to services .
+SEP is intended not only to help with the implementation of the community mobilization and behavioral change objectives of the Project, but also for suppressing false COVID-19-related information and ensuring equitable access to services and vaccines.
 Consultations have been restricted, due to the virus, with a focus on social distancing, emails, phone calls, video calls, etc. The document was reviewed and accepted by the World Bank, disclosed both in country and through the World Bank’s external web page.
 If constantly evolving COID-19 pandemic situation continues to require restrictions on traditional forms of stakeholder engagement, then the meaningful consultations and engagement will be carried out as the World Bank Technical Note on Stakeholder Engagement during COVID-19.

 ESS 2 – Labor and Working Conditions.
 The Project will be carried out in accordance with the applicable requirements of ESS 2, in a manner acceptable to the World Bank, including, inter alia, implementing adequate occupational health and safety measures (including emergency preparedness and response measures), setting out grievance arrangements for Project workers, and incorporating labor requirements into the ESHS specifications of the procurement documents and contracts with works providers and technical supervision companies.

 The Project workers are expected to include direct workers and contracted workers.
-Direct workers shall be government civil servants and external consultants hired by the PIU.
+Direct workers shall be external consultants hired by the PIU.
 The civil servants will be employees of MoILHSA and other of state agencies involved in the Project implementation.
 Civil servants assigned to work on Project related activities, regardless of whether they work full time or part time, will continue to work under terms and conditions of their existing contracts or appointments in the public sector.
 ESS2 provisions on occupational health and safety, and prohibition of child and forced labor shall apply to civil servants engaged in the Project.
 Consultants will be employed based on mutually agreed contracts between them and the PIU.
-Contracted workers will be: (i) medical workers in health care facilities (HCF) and laboratories (i.e. doctors, nurses, laboratory workers, clinical trainees); (ii) non-medical workers in health care facilities (e.g. facility and maintenance staff engaged in food preparation, delivery, technical maintenance, waste management); and (iii) workers engaged by firms (contractors) to carry out small interiors repairs and installation works within HCF.
+Contracted workers will be: (i) medical workers in health care facilities (HCF) and laboratories (i.e. doctors, nurses, laboratory workers, clinical trainees) and vaccination points of dispensing; (ii) non-medical workers in health care facilities (e.g. facility and maintenance staff engaged in food preparation, delivery, technical maintenance, waste management); and (iii) workers engaged by firms (contractors) to carry out small interiors repairs and installation works within HCF.

 All Project workers must have formal contracts with their employer.
 In line with ESS 2 and the national legislation, the use of forced labor for the Project purposes is prohibited at both - construction and operation phases.
 Project workers will not work in contaminated areas and will be safeguarded with protective measures as appropriate.

 The LMP, included in this ESMF, carries requirements for ensuring health and safety of Project workers.
 ESMP template, also attached to this ESMF, has a section on workers’ health and safety requirements.
 Civil works contracts will incorporate social and environmental mitigation measures based on the World Bank Group’s EHS Guidelines and the ESMF; all civil works contracts will include standard Codes of Conduct that include measures to prevent Sexual Exploitation and Abuse (SEA) and Sexual Harassment (SH).
 Functional grievance mechanisms (GMs), for direct and contracted workers, will be established.
-A technical note on SEA/SH for COVID-19 Projects is attached as Annex V.